Configuring Envoy

 You can add custom HTTP headers to responses from the Deephaven server.
 Deephaven has pre-defined headers (e.g., Strict-Transport-Security, X-Frame-Options) that can be enabled in iris-environment.prop:

-You can also add custom headers not pre-defined in iris-defaults.prop.
+You can also add custom headers that are not predefined in iris-defaults.prop.
 For each header, create a pair of properties to enable it and set its value:

 Extra XDS Routes